unbrice/py1/docs/variables.rst

      - The current line number
      - :py:class:`int`
    * - W
-     - Words of L split on WS or WRE
+     - Words of R split on WS or WRE
      - :py:class:`str`
    * - NW
      - Length of W